Michael55555/runescape-automation/README.md

 - Refactor to practice OOP, SOLID, DRY
 - Refactor for implementation of a design pattern

+## Pre-requirements
+1. Windows 10 with Cortana search bar active
+2. Resolution set to 1920 x 1080
+3. Display scale set to 100%
+4. A runescape account which has passed tutorial island

 ## To Run
 1. npm i
 2. node index